rzippo/nancy-playground/readme.md

 `Nancy-Playground` is a .NET 9.0 application, written in C# 12.
 Both SDK and runtime for .NET are cross-platform, and can be downloaded from [here](https://dotnet.microsoft.com/en-us/download).

-A Powershell script is available to "install" `nancy-playground` to be run from a terminal, which currently support only Windows and Linux.
+A PowerShell script is available to "install" `nancy-playground` to be run from a terminal, which currently support only Windows and Linux.
-You will need [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.5) to run it.
+You will need [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.5) to run it.

 ```
 > ./install-nancy-playground.ps1